 During our meeting on February 5, 2010, NDEP discussed its previous experience regarding the use of environmental covenants at other sites.
-We understand that the regulatory approval process may take considerable time, and that the property owner would bear the burden of managing the environmental covenant areas and the Environmental Risk Management Plan (ERMP; discussed in Section 2.7 below) to protect potential receptors.
-Tronox also understands that an environmental covenant must be recorded with the County Recorder for each of these areas.
+We understand that the regulatory approval process may take considerable time, and that the property owner (currently Tronox, although beginning in January 2011 the property will be the responsibility of the Tronox Trust) would bear the burden of proof to ensure that an managing the environmental covenant will be protective togreas and the Environmental Risk Management Plan (ERMP; discussed in Section 2.7 below) to protect potential receptors.
+We Tronox also understands that an environmental covenant must be recorded with the County Recorder for each of these areas.